Be the first to sail on National Geographic Islander II

 Maximize your time in the islands with options for exploration every day including hiking, kayaking, snorkeling, and more

-Drawing from 50+ years of sharing the wild wonder of Galápagos with adventurous guests and a top expedition team, you can look forward to an action-packed week.
+Drawing from 50+ years of sharing the wild wonder of Galápagos with adventurous guests and a top expedition team, you can look forward to an action-packed expedition.
 You’ll explore under the sure guidance of an expedition leader, three handpicked naturalists, including a Lindblad-National Geographic certified photo instructor and an undersea specialist, plus a wellness specialist.
-Make the expedition as active as you choose with options to snorkel, hike, kayak, and paddle.
+Make the expedition as active as you choose with options to snorkel, hike, kayak, and paddleboard.
 For those who prefer to stay dry, there’s the service of our undersea specialist, who’ll share undersea video footage with you during the cocktail hour.

 Upon arrival in Guayaquil, Ecuador transfer to the 44-room Hotel del Parque, a tranquil haven surrounded by lush gardens set in a lovingly restored 19th-century building.
 Most flights arrive in the late evening.
 Choose to arrive early for an optional extra night to rest, relax and prepare for your voyage.
 Or opt for the full-day excursion from Guayaquil to Hacienda La Danesa.
 Ask your expedition specialist about options, including flying into Quito, Ecuador's capital, instead of Guayaquil.
 We offer an post-voyage extension to Quito and Otavalo in the Andean Highlands.